nugseuli983/love-spouse-funscript-player/README.md

 - If you encounter Bluetooth connection issues, make sure your toy is powered on and in pairing mode
 - If the script doesn't sync properly with the video, try reloading both files
-- Check the log messages at the bottom of the page for error information
+- Check the browser console for error information

 ## License